dotnet/docs/docs/core/distribution-packaging.md

 While all debug content is available in the debug tarball, not all debug content is equally important.
 End users are mostly interested in the content of the `shared/Microsoft.AspNetCore.App/<aspnetcore version>` and `shared/Microsoft.NETCore.App/<runtime version>` directories.

-SDK content, under `sdk/<sdk version>` is useful for debugging of .NET SDK toolsets.
+The SDK content under `sdk/<sdk version>` is useful for debugging .NET SDK toolsets.

 The following packages are the recommended debug packages: